9 ways to remove desktop programs and modern apps in Windows

 Some programs (like the 64-bit version of 7-Zip) do not use a setup.exe file for their installation.
-Instead their setup file has the extension ".msi".
+Instead, their setup file has the extension ".msi."
 This format is used by the Windows Installer, a special installation format created by Microsoft for its Windows operating systems.
-The desktop applications that use an ".msi" installer are very easy to uninstall.
+The desktop applications that use a ".msi" installer are easy to uninstall.
 You right click or press and hold on their setup file and click or tap Uninstall.

 The removal can also be triggered from the command line.
 Open the Command Prompt as administrator and type “msiexec /x ” followed by the name of the ".msi" file used by the program you want to remove.

 You can also add other command line parameters to control the way the uninstall is done.
-For more information, check this article from Microsoft: Msiexec (command-line options).
+For more information, check this documentation from Microsoft: Msiexec (command-line options).

 If you are interested in how to remove modern apps from Windows, which are distributed using the Windows Store, read the second page in this guide.